 3.1.
 Evaluation by the AAPH assay

-The antioxidant activity of the plant extract was determined on sheep blood using the AAPH (2,2’-Azobis 2-Amidinopropane Dihydrochloride) assay.as discribe by Lawson-Evi et al. (Year).
+The antioxidant activity of the plant extract was determined in sheep blood via the AAPH (2,2’-Azobis 2-Amidinopropane Dihydrochloride) assay described by Lawson-Evi et al. (Year).

 For each concentration, N = 4.
-For each sample, the percentage of inhibition was calculated using the formula:
+For each sample, the percentage of inhibition was calculated using the following formula:

 % inhibition = ((Absorbance of AAPH - Absorbance of sample) /Absorbance of AAPH) × 100. [use the formula function]